ohunger/HungerOwenPortfolio/README.md

 ## Installation

 Install dependencies:
   npm install
 Start the development server:
   npm start

 ## Usage
-  Customize the content of each section by updating the respective components in the src/components directory.
+  Customize the content of each section by updating component in the src/components directory.
 Modify the styling by editing the styles in the src/styles directory.

-  To enable the contact form's email functionality, update the email configuration in the server-side code (not provided in this repository).
-Ensure that the server is properly configured to send emails.

 ## Project Structure
   The project structure follows a standard React application layout: